jo-asakura/less-mixins/README.md

 I've also uploaded some useful LESS collections besides mixins:

+- [Media Queries/Responsive Design](media.less) starting point, so you can start developing on a prebuilt scaffolding;
 - [Flat UI colors](flat-ui-colors.less) is a collection of FlatUI variables for you to use;
-- [Media Queries/Responsive Design](media.less) starting point, so you can start developing on a prebuilt scaffolding.
+- [Entypo font-icon defintions](entypo.less) provides you with a predefined entypo icons.

 ## Author